 +358 40 700 2876

-Mikael Niemi is an Investment Manager at Armada Mezzanine.
+Mikael Niemi is an Investment Director at Armada Mezzanine.
 Prior to joining Armada Mezzanine Mikael worked for six years at the investment banking departments of Carnegie Investment Bank and ABN AMRO where he focused on private and public M&A and ECM transactions.
 Mikael holds a M.Sc. degree in Finance from Hanken School of Economics and a M.Sc. degree in Automation from Helsinki University of Technology.

 +358 20 775 6584